Knowsys42/Quest/README.md

 ## Fargate Results
 ![Fargate](images/QuestDeployFargate.png)

+**Interesting Note** The App did not detect that Fargate was docker, but did detect using ECS EC2.

 ## Given more time, I would improve
 1. More TF variables.
 Though they were used I'd like to use more for future scabillity
 2. Given previous experieince I would like to use a git pipeline to automatically run TF and update the infrastructure based off of PRs.